sofa-framework/doc/20_Simulation_Principles/40_System_Resolution/10_Integration_Scheme.md

 ### Compute the solution

 In most cases, the matrix system $\mathbf{A}x=b$ can then be sent to a [LinearSolver](../../system-resolution/linear-solver/) in charge of finally solving the system defined according to the chosen scheme.
-Within the function *ODESolver::solve()*, the call to the LinearSolver will appear through the function call:
+Within the function *IntegrationScheme::solve()*, the call to the LinearSolver will appear through the function call:

 ``` cpp
 matrix.solve(x, b);